gpujs/gpu.js/README.md

 You can run a benchmark of this [here](http://gpu.rocks).
 Typically, it will run at 1-15x speedup depending on your hardware.

+Or alternatively you can experiment around with the [kernel playground here](http://gpu.rocks/playground/playground.html)

 # Getting Started

 ## Installation